gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 Service URL: https://agatha-224558092745.us-central1.run.app
 ```

-OK, almost there, let's set it up so that redis is a standalone container and the bot runs as a sidecar to the API.
+OK, almost there, let's set it up so that redis is a stand-alone container and the bot runs as a sidecar to the API.

 ```bash
 $ gcloud beta run deploy agatha \